How your operation actually shows up. Across humans and AI.

 The calibration ritual

 A weekly 30-minute session where the team scores the same five conversations.
-Findings update the rubric.
-The rhythm that keeps the bar legible.
+Mix of human-handled and AI-handled.
+Findings update the standard and route to prompt changes where the AI is the source.

 The onboarding ladder

-Six-week ramp where new hires move from Level 01 to Level 02 against the rubric, with named milestones.
+Six-week ramp where new hires move from Level 01 to Level 02 against the standard, with named milestones.
 Reduces ramp time from 12 weeks to 6.

 - Six-week ramp, Level 01 → 02